CEDAR COUNTY COOP

 We will retain all samples when grades are contested for 10 days.

 Grain purchase contracts are written for the exact net (dry) bushels.
 Any over-delivery will be purchased at the time of settlement.
 Any under-delivery will settle at the difference between the contract prices and the market price at the time of settlement.

 Credit Sales Agreements:

 Deferred payments, basis, price later, and minimum price contracts.
-All grain settlements that involve credit sales contracts MUST BE SIGNED PRIOR TO SETTLEMENT.
+All grain settlements that involve credit sales contracts MUST BE SIGNED BEFORE SETTLEMENT.

 Corn is purchased at 15% moisture.
 Corn for Grain Bank must be no more than 15% moisture.
 Corn for storage must be no more than 14%.
-Corn above these levels will be dried and have shrink taken to the required moisture.
+Corn above these levels will be dried and will have shrink taken to the required moisture.

 Soybeans will be purchased and stored at 13% moisture or below.

 The drying charge is 4 cents per point of moisture removed for any grain at less than 24% moisture and 6 cents per point of moisture removed for anything above 24% moisture, with a 1.4% shrink factor figured to the nearest 1/10%.
 Drying charges are computed from wet bushels.

 A 3-cent handling charge will be assessed for custom drying of corn under 18%.
 There is no handling charge for corn over 18%.
 Corn must be removed from the elevator within 5 days.

 All beans will be stored at 13% moisture or below.
 Beans for storage above 13% moisture will be shrunk at the rate of 1% for each ½% of moisture or faction thereof over 13%.